-Kitchens are predominantly made up of units or cupboards.
-A kitchen unit is made up of a ‘carcass’ and a door, or drawer fronts.
+Kitchen units are made up of a ‘carcass’ and a door, or drawer fronts.
 The carcass is the part you don’t see when the door is shut, comprising the sides, shelves, back and base panels and so on.

 At the cheapest end of the market lie standard, off-the-shelf kitchens, supplied flat-packed.
 Carcasses are usually made from melamine-faced chipboard or similar, and doors will be faced or wrapped in vinyl, PVC, laminate or melamine.

-While this type of flat-pack kitchen offers a very low price, it is important to look at the cons too.
+While this type of flat-pack kitchen offers a very low price tag, it is important to look at the cons too.
 Any damage to the units will be difficult to repair, and you will need to factor in the time and costs associated with fitting it yourself.

-If you are set on the idea of a timber kitchen, but have a tight budget, an unpainted kitchen is a great option, providing you are prepared to put in some elbow grease.
+Those after a solid timber kitchen but conscious of sticking to a budget might like to consider an unpainted kitchen — a great option providing you are prepared to put in some elbow grease.

 Companies such as Pineland will come up with a plan and supply a kitchen, assembled, yet unpainted.
-A 600mm unpainted base unit will cost in the region of £290.
+A 600mm unpainted base unit costs in the region of £315.

-Bare wood units need to be treated with knotting solution, primed, sanded and given a couple of coats of your chosen paint before you can even think of fitting them.
+To turn an unpainted kitchen into a fully finished space, bare wood units need to be treated with knotting solution, primed, sanded and given a couple of coats paint (eggshell gives a good, easy-to-clean finish).
+They can then be fitted.
 On the plus side, any knocks and scratches can be sanded out and repainted.

-Companies such as The Used Kitchen Company and The Used Kitchen Exchange have a huge range of ex-display and second-hand kitchens available for just a fraction of their original price — often around 50-70 per cent off their RRP.
+Companies such as The Used Kitchen Company and Used Kitchen Exchange have a huge range of ex-display and second-hand kitchens available for just a fraction of their original price — often around 50-70% off their RRP.

 Do bear in mind that collection will be your responsibility (you may have to dismantle it yourself), as will the fitting once you get it home.